 To guard against a false positive, laboratories conduct two tests.
 The first, called ELISA, is able to deliver a negative or positive result within 24 hours.
 The second, called GC/MS, is a widely accepted method for confirming a positive result.
 This second test can also test for specific drugs and can detect as many as 17 different drugs.
 The GC/MS also guards against false-positive results caused by foods like poppy seeds or hemp seeds.

-One 2017 study did find inconsistency between self-reporting of cannabis use and the results of hair drug tests.
+One did find inconsistency between self-reporting of cannabis use and the results of hair drug tests.
 This may indicate the potential of a false positive.

 Certain medications may influence the results of the test.
 If a doctor has prescribed an opioid painkiller and you use them as directed, these drugs will show up on your test.
 In this case, your employer will likely request you provide documentation of prescriptions.